mmoran0032/defense/script.md

 ...radiative capture reactions, such as (p,g) and (a,g) reactions.
-Historically, these have been studied by detecting the produced gamma ray.
+Historically, these have been studied by detecting the produced gamma ray, but thhis can be difficult for a number of reasons.

-This can be difficult for a number of reasons: the potentially large background count rates when running the experiment, the low efficiency of the Germanium detectors used, and, for the reactions and their underlying cross sections we are interested in, potentially low count rates for the energy in question.
+For instance, there may be large background count rates due to natural background or impurities in the target used, there could be an overall low count rate due to the cross section, and we are limited by the detector efficiency.

-The focus then has been on the resonances within the cross section, those points that dominate the reaction rate for stellar interiors, due to the higher production rate for the produced gammas.
-The off-resonance contributions, however, can play a large role, especially in cases where no resonance plays a dominant role.
+All of this combined means that the focus has usually been on the resonances in the cross section, those regions where the probability of the reaction taking place is greatly increased.
+The off-resonance regions can still contribute greatly to our understanding of the reaction, so we need a method to measure the cross section in those regions.

 ## Inverse Kinematics